anchorP34/PlayByPlay-Reports/README.md

 # PlayByPlay-Reports
 This repository is to pull and analyze play by play results from D2 baseball and softball games.

+When I was at Washburn University playing baseball, it used to drive me crazy that there wasn't a very good scouting tool that you could use to report baseball games of smaller schools.
+The major leagues had it, D1 programs had it, so it didn't make sense to me that it should be so hard to get easily accessible information.

+I created these programs to make it easy for anyone to pull most baseball or softball games that are in the sidearm stats format, which is the most common format used for collegiate baseball and softball games.

+Some results that I found from my analysis:
+  1. When it comes to power numbers, being ahead in the count doesn't mean players will hit for more power.
+As a matter of fact, my analysis shows that for balls that are put in play, you're more likely to hit extra base hits deeper in counts than earlier in counts.
+  2. In predicting whether or not a player will get on base, you will not receive better predictions by knowing the counts that were experienced in the at bat.
+Knowing the different counts will yield almost identical results compared to just knowing the final count.

+I hope you enjoy analyzing different trends in the data!
+Please comment below if there are any other analysis that you think would be interesting to analyze from this data.

 # PlayByPlay-Reports/FullGamePull
 This script is for the web scraping python algorithm for most D2 baseball and softball games.
 The example that is used in the script is for http://www.kstatesports.com/boxscore.aspx?id=2417&path=baseball, so games that have this format should work correctly.